Order Sons of Italy in America

-The Order Sons and Daughters of Italy in America, formerly the Order Sons of Italy in America (Ordine Figli d’Italia in America, OSIA) is the largest and the oldest Italian American fraternal organization in the United States.
+The Order Sons and Daughters of Italy in America (Washington D.C.), formerly the Order Sons of Italy in America (Ordine Figli d’Italia in America, OSIA), is the largest and the oldest Italian American fraternal organization in the United States.
 A similar organization exists in Canada.

 It has more than 600,000 members and supporters.
 Since its founding in 1905 it has established more than 2,800 lodges in 43 states, with the headquarters located near Capitol Hill in Washington, D.C.

 History

 It was founded on June 22, 1905, by Vincenzo Sellaro to help assimilate Italians into American society during the immigration boom of the early 20th century.
-In 1928 Sellaro was given the key to the City of New York in recognition of his social and medical achievements.
+In recognition of his social and medical achievements, Governor Alfred Emanuel Smith gifted Sellaro the key to the City of New York in 1928.

+OSIA was a supporter of the labor movement.
+In 1927, OSIA sent an attorney to Massachusetts to assist the appeal of the conviction of Sacco and Vanzetti, which OSIA described as a "terrible miscarriage of justice".
+OSIA's support for Sacco and Vanzetti was urged by prominent Italian-Americans, including fascists, who had formed the Comitato Pro Sacco-Vanzetti.

+In November 1925, OSIA helped organize the first U.S. Fascist convention in Philadelphia.
+The goal of the convention was "setting up Fascist infiltration into political organizations and mutual aid societies so as to create friendly ties and spiritual agreement".
 After World War II, the organization faced criticism for the "heavy involvement by the OSIA in Mussolini's Fascist propaganda campaign in the 1920s and 1930s".

-During its history, OSIA has been involved in promoting immigration legislation, assisting in the assimilation process, supporting cooperation, trade, and diplomatic relations between the United States and Italy, initiating social and fraternal events, encouraging educational achievement through scholarships, serving local communities through a variety of cultural events and raising funds for local charities, and providing low-cost group financial investments and insurance.
+OSIA has been involved in promoting immigration legislation, assisting in the assimilation process, supporting cooperation, trade, and diplomatic relations between the United States and Italy, initiating social and fraternal events, encouraging educational achievement through scholarships, serving local communities through a variety of cultural events and raising funds for local charities, and providing low-cost group financial investments and insurance.

-Mission

-As an Italian American organization, its current missions include encouraging the study of the Italian language and culture in American schools and universities, preserving Italian American traditions, culture, history and heritage, and promoting closer cultural relations between the United States and Italy.

-The Order Sons of Italy contains two subsidiaries:

-The Sons of Italy Foundation (SIF), is a private, philanthropic institution established by OSIA in 1959.
-The SIF has given nearly US$163 million to scholarships, medical research, cultural preservation, disaster relief, and other causes.

-The Commission for Social Justice (CSJ), founded in 1979 to protest the stereotyping of Italian Americans by entertainment, advertising and news industries.
-In 2009, the CSJ successfully worked to remove from the air what CSJ deemed offensive and derogatory national advertising campaigns by major US companies.

-OSIA has more than 600,000 members and supporters and a network of more than 650 chapters coast to coast, making it a leading service and advocacy organization for the United States' estimated 26 million people of Italian descent.